halsp/halsp.org/docs/en/usage/quickstart.md

 You can also go to a single page <https://quickstart.halsp.org>

-Or try to use Halsp directly and quickly at <http://mini.halsp.org>

 The repository for the online trial project <https://github.com/halsp/quickstart>

 ## Create a Halsp Application